The Effects Of Family Separation On Mental Health

 Family separation can affect everyone in the family

-Research indicates that early and middle childhood are critical periods of development for children and that they can be affected by family separation more profoundly in these age groups.
+Research indicates that early and middle childhood tend to be critical periods of development for children and that they can be affected by family separation more profoundly in these age groups.
 Young or school-aged children may experience heightened fear responses, sleeping problems, or aggressive behavior and revert to earlier developmental stages behaviorally.

 Separation from parents can significantly impact adolescents, too.
 Stressors during this time can have lasting impacts, which can be cumulative.
 For teens who have faced previous challenges, family separation can lead to further negative consequences, some of which may not become evident until adulthood.